cancerit/QUANTS/bin/pyquest_library_converter/README.md

 ## Usage - Help

 ```
+usage: pyquest_library_converter.py [-h] [-v] [--forward FORWARD_PRIMER] [--reverse REVERSE_PRIMER] [--skip SKIP_N_ROWS] [--force-header-index FORCE_HEADER_INDEX] [--revcomp] [--suppress-null-errors] (-n NAME_HEADER | -N NAME_INDEX) (-s SEQUENCE_HEADER | -S SEQUENCE_INDEX) INPUT OUTPUT

 Transforms oligo sequences to a format that can be used in PyQuest

 positional arguments:
-  input                 Input file path.
+  INPUT                 Input file path.
+  OUTPUT                Output file path.
+You can specify a path to write to a specific file or a directory (appends input filename).

 optional arguments:
   -h, --help            show this help message and exit
-  -o OUTPUT, --output OUTPUT
-                        By default, input file is overwritten with the output.
-You can specify a path to write to a specific file or a
-                        directory (appends input filename).
   -v, --verbose         Print a summary.
+  --forward FORWARD_PRIMER
-  --forward FORWARD     DNA primer to be removed from the start of the oligo sequence if provided.
+                        DNA primer to be removed from the start of the oligo sequence if provided.
+  --reverse REVERSE_PRIMER
-  --reverse REVERSE     DNA primer to be removed from the end of the oligo sequence if provided.
+                        DNA primer to be removed from the end of the oligo sequence if provided.
-  --skip SKIP_N_ROWS    Number of rows to skip in the CSV/TSV file before reading the data.
-By default, 1 row is skipped which assumes
-                        a header row.
-If you use the --name-header or --sequence-header options, you can set this to 0.
+  --skip SKIP_N_ROWS    Choose how many data rows to skip before processing.
+Any headers or comments are always automatically skipped.
+If unset defaults to 0.
+E.g 0 (no data rows skipped), 1 (skip first row) and N (skip N data rows).
+  --force-header-index FORCE_HEADER_INDEX
+                        Force the input file parser to use this index for the column header row (1-index).
+By default, the script auto-detects the index of column header row, if any.
+If also using '--skip', the script will automatically skip all rows up to and including index before then skipping the speficied N data rows.
   --revcomp             Reverse complement the oligo sequence.
+  --suppress-null-errors
+                        Suppress errors and instead warn if null data is detected in the input file.
+Null data is defined as any of the following: , NULL, NA, NAN, NaN, N/A
   -n NAME_HEADER, --name-header NAME_HEADER
                         The column name or header in the CSV/TSV for the oligo sequence name.
   -N NAME_INDEX, --name-index NAME_INDEX